Accounting Schools in Vermont

 After obtaining a license, Vermont CPAs must complete 80 hours of continuing professional education (CPE) during each biennial renewal period, and four of these hours must be in ethics.
 You can find additional information on the Board’s website.

-Vermont CPA Salary by Metro Area
+Vermont Accounting Salary and Jobs by Metro Area

 Additional Resources